11 Heartfelt DIY Gifts for Dog Parents

 Budget tip:

-Even if you fall into the 40% who need to reduce their spending, you can still give a great homemade gift.
-DIY gifts for pet parents allows you not cut your nice list.
-A homemade gift is always well received.
-Moreover, many crafty gift ideas take no skills to create.
+A homemade gift is always can absolutlely be well received.
+Many crafty gift ideas take no skills to create.
+But are fun and loved by the receipent.
 That's a huge holiday budget winner!
-Not to mention it is a major stress-reducer during a high-stress time of the year.
+Not to mention it is a major stress-reducer during a high-stress time of the year

 1. Paw paste